Roof Types

 ❖ Dormers

-A Dormer, is separate smaller roofed structure protruding above a main roof, providing additional windows and space in the roof space or attic of a building.
+A Dormer is a separate smaller roofed structure protruding above the main roof, providing additional windows and space in the roof space or attic of a building.

 Dormers are often retrospective additions to a building, the owner wishing to make more from their unused roofspace.
 In recent decades roof lights have often been added instead of dormers due to their low cost of build.